-Yes, it is easy to self-refer to the support we offer at Hull and East Yorkshire Mind.
+You will have to complete a self-referral to access support at Hull and East Yorkshire Mind.
 You can complete the referral form here or contact us in your preferred way.
 We can offer you personal and tailored advice based on what support is right for you so that you do not have to face mental health alone.

 How long will I have to wait?

 After making a referral, the hard bit is done… you are on your way to accessing help and should feel proud.
 You can be sure to hear from us very soon.
 Initial contact will be made within 10 working days to book you in for an assessment which will consist of going over confidentiality, the logistics of the support we offer, an action plan that suits your goals and aspirations as well as that you are happy with the project and worker suggested.

 We cover the whole of East Yorkshire and have various venues for activities and support across Hull, Hessle, Beverley, Goole, Driffield, Bridlington, Pocklington and Withernsea.

 What if I am worried about someone else?

 It can be difficult when a friend or relative is struggling with their mental health.
 Facing a difficult time together and talking about how you both feel can bring people together, giving you a chance to express love and affection in a way that has not been possible before.
 Support them and let them know you are there to help.
 Talk about what they feel would help.
 Offer practical help such as making a telephone call to access the support. keep yourself, and the person, focused on positive things and day to day realities.